Hent de Vries

 Hent de Vries was Chair of The Future of the Religious Past, an interdisciplinary program sponsored by the Netherlands Organization for Scientific Research (NWO), which disbursed 5.4 million Euros in support of advanced research and international conferences at Dutch universities from 2002 to 2012.
 In this capacity, he also served as General Editor of five volumes of proceedings resulting from the program.

-From January 2006 until October 2009, he served as an advisor to the Netherlands Scientific Council of Government Policy (WRR) in The Hague, and as a member of its project group on Religion and the Public Domain.
+From January 2006 until October 2009, he served as an advisor to the Netherlands Scientific Council of Government Policy (WRR) in The Hague, and as a member of its project group on Religion in the Public Domain.

 In 2006, Hent de Vries was a member of the working group "Values, Beliefs and Ideologies as Forces behind the Changing Europe," sponsored by the Humanities in the European Research Area (HERA), a partnership between fifteen Humanities Research Councils across Europe and the European Science Foundation.
 In 2007, he was a member of the Management Committee of the European Science Foundation's Forward Look Program on Religion and Belief Systems.